J. Cleaveland Cady: Colleges

-Cady, Berg & See designed buildings for many college including Bellevue Medical School, Berea Collage, Trinity College, Wesleyan University, Williams College, and Yale University.
+Cady, Berg & See designed buildings for many college including Bellevue Medical School, Berea College, Trinity College, Wesleyan University, Williams College, and Yale University.

 Trinity College

-At Trinity College, Cady designed Saint Anthony Hall (1878), a chapter house for the Fraternity of Delta Psi (aka St. Anthony Hall).
+At Trinity College, Cady designed Saint Anthony Hall (1878), a chapter house for the Fraternity of Delta Psi (St. Anthony Hall).
 Robert Habersham Coleman, a former classmate and fraternity brother of Cady, donated the funds to construct the chapter house.
-Cady's design departed "from the traditional 'tomb-like' structures of fraternities at other schools…" Instead, his Romanesque fraternity house "was more a cross between a house and fortress."
-He also designed the Jarvis Hall of Science (1899) at Trinity, which was demolished in the 1960s.
+Architectural historian Kathleen A. Curran notes that Cady's Romanesque Revival fraternity house design departed "from the traditional 'tomb-like' structures of fraternities at other schools [and]...was more a cross between a house and fortress."
+The building was listed on the National Register of Historic Places in November 1985.

+He also designed the Jarvis Hall of Science (1899) at Trinity, a simple Romaneque-style building with laboratories and classrooms that was demolished in the 1960s.

 Yale University

-For Yale, Cady designed more than fifteen buildings, including Berkeley Hall (1893–94, demolished), Chittenden Memorial Library (1889–90), Dwight Hall which included the YMCA (1885–86, demolished 1926) Fayerweather Hall (1900–01, demolished), Hendrie Hall (1894–97), Lampson Hall (1903, demolished), Lyceum Hall (1903, demolished), North Sheffield School (1873), Pierson Hall (1896, demolished), Sheffield Chemical Laboratory (1894–95), White Hall (1893–94, demolished), Winchester Hall (1892–93, demolished), and the Yale Infirmary (1892).
+Cady designed more than fifteen buildings for Yale University, including the now demolished Dwight Hall (1885–1886), Berkeley Hall (1893–1894), White Hall (1893–1894), Pierson Hall (1896), Fayerweather Hall (1900–1901), Lampson Hall (1903), and Lyceum Hall (1903).

-George Brush, head of the engineering department at Yale's Sheffield Scientific School praised North Sheffield Hall, saying, "The building is considered a complete success; great surprise is expressed that with so simple an external form—a mere cube—such an admirable architectural effect has been produced, and the interior arrangements are so simple, complete and substantial, that everyone is impressed with the fact, that nothing has been sacrificed to mere decoration, but everything is for use. …[Cady has] furnished a substantial, common sense building, massive, but elegant in design, and pleasingly artistic in its general appearance, while it is thoroughly well adapted for the uses of our institution."

-Although only part of the Chittenden Library design was constructed, it is Cady's "most overtly Richardsonian building."
-However, "the best remaining example of the superb craftsmanship of Cady's buildings" is probably Sheffield Chemical Laboratory.
+He designed three buildings for Yale's newly organized Scheffield Scientific School—North Sheffield School (1873, demolished 1968), Winchester Hall (1892–1893, demolished 1968), and Sheffield Chemical Laboratory, now called Watson Hall (1894–1895).Cady's brick and masonry Romanesque Revival design for North Sheffield became the template for Winchester and Watson Halls.The scientific school's faculty approved of Cady's reductionalist design.George Brush, head of Sheffield's engineering department, praised North Sheffield Hall, saying:The building is considered a complete success; great surprise is expressed that with so simple an external form—a mere cube—such an admirable architectural effect has been produced, and the interior arrangements are so simple, complete and substantial, that everyone is impressed with the fact, that nothing has been sacrificed to mere decoration, but everything is for use...it is thoroughly well adapted for the uses of our institution.Cady's design for the Yale Infirmary (1892) departed from his simple institutional buildings and instead looked like a Neocolonial or Georgian revival style mansion to create a refuge for sick students.
+He designed the Renaissance Revival style Hendrie Hall (1894–1900) for Yale's Law School; it now houses the Adams Center for Musical Arts.
+He also designed Chittenden Hall (1890) also known as Memorial Library.
+Although only part of Cady's design for Chittenden was constructed, Kathleen Curran says it is Cady's "most overtly Richardsonian [Romaneque] building."However, Curran says Sheffield Chemical Laboratory is "the best remaining example of the craftsmanship of Cady's buildings".

 Williams College

-In 1883, Cady designed the dormitory Morgan Hall for Williams Collage.
+In 1883, Cady designed the Morgan Hall dormitory for Williams College.
 This was followed by a Lasell Gymnasium in 1886.
-Both buildings are a mix of Romanesque and Dutch styles and were executed in Kentucky and Williamstown limestone.
+Both buildings are a mix of Romanesque Revival and Dutch Colonial Revival styles and were executed in Kentucky and Williamstown limestone.